radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

                       <state2> ...'.
-                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed). propose      - Create a new diff from a single commit show         - Show a diff
+                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed). propose      - Create a new patch from a single commit show         - Show a patch
-       comment      - Add a comment to a diff retract      - Retract your own diff
+       comment      - Add a comment to a patch retract      - Retract your own patch
-                      This command is restricted to the creator of the diff or the maintainer of the project.
+                      This command is restricted to the creator of the patch or the maintainer of the project.
-       accept       - Accept a diff
+       accept       - Accept a patch
                       Automatically merges to master and pushes to origin.
-This command is restricted to the maintainer of the project. reject       - Reject a diff
+This command is restricted to the maintainer of the project. reject       - Reject a patch
                       This command is restricted to the maintainer of the project. help         - Print this help and exit